-There is no Controlled Assessment: the English Literature GCSE is 100% exam.
+There is no Controlled Assessment.
+The English Literature GCSE is 100% exam.

-PAPER 1: Shakespeare and the 19th century novel Ihr 45, 40%

-SECTION A: Shakespeare: students will answer one question on 'Romeo and Juliet'.
+PAPER 1: Shakespeare and the 19th Century Novel PAPER 2: Modern Texts and Poetry 1hr 45mins (40%) 2hrs 15mins (60%) SECTION A - Shakespeare: students will answer one question on 'Romeo and Juliet'.
 They will be required to write in detail about an extract from the play and then to write about the play as a whole.

-SECTION B: The 19th-century novel: students will answer one question on Dickens' 'A Christmas Carol'.
+SECTION B - The 19th-Century Novel: students will answer one question on Dickens' 'A Christmas Carol'.
 They will be required to write in detail about an extract from the novel and then to write about the novel as a whole.

-PAPER 2: Modern texts and poetry 2 hrs 15, 60%

-SECTION A: Modern texts: students will answer one essay question from a choice of two on Priestley's 'An Inspector Calls'.

-SECTION B: Poetry: students will answer one comparative question on one named poem printed on the paper and one other poem from their chosen anthology cluster.
+SECTION A - Modern Texts: students will answer one essay question from a choice of two on Priestley's 'An Inspector Calls'.
+SECTION B - Poetry: students will answer one comparative question on one named poem printed on the paper and one other poem from their chosen anthology cluster.
 They will learn 15 poems.

-SECTION C: Unseen poetry: Students will answer one question on one unseen poem and one question comparing this poem with a second unseen poem.
+SECTION C - Unseen Poetry: students will answer one question on one unseen poem and one question comparing this poem with a second unseen poem.

+OHM

-Miss Cook - louisecook@theswanageschool.co.uk (Lead Practitioner)
+Miss Cook: louisecook@theswanageschool.co.uk

-EXAM BOARD: AQA The website for the course is: http://www.aqa.org.uk/subjects/english/gcse
+EXAM BOARD: AQA

+www.aqa.org.uk/subjects/english/gcse